threedworld-mit/tdw/Documentation/python/add_ons/vive_pro_eye.md

-# OculusTouch
+# ViveProEye

-`from tdw.add_ons.oculus_touch import OculusTouch`
+`from tdw.add_ons.vive_pro_eye import ViveProEye`

-Add a VR rig to the scene that uses Oculus Touch controllers.
+Add a VR rig to the scene that uses the Vive Pro Eye headset and controllers.

 Make all non-kinematic objects graspable by the rig.